Whether you're thinking of buying a brand new car, or considering a used model, you probably have lots of questions

 Set a car buying budget and stick to it

+It’s easy to get excited when you see the perfect car but don’t forget there are plenty of cars for sale up and down the country, so you may be able to get the right car from a little further afield.
 The optional extras may be tempting but do you really need that leather trim or the electric sunroof?
 Don't let the salesman tempt you into adding on costly extras - set yourself a budget and don't stray over it.

 If you have a car to sell make sure you shop around to get the best price for it.
 Make the most of the internet and traders - you can part exchange on your new vehicle for an easy option, but make sure the sales adviser is giving you the best price out there; don't be afraid to contact other garages for prices.
 Check online buying sites also, but you will probably find that privately selling your car will give you the best return.